Kazakhstan Tennis Federation

-Main projects – children tennis development in Kazakhstan, Team Kazakhstan, tennis development in regions, certification program for coaches in Kazakhstan, tournaments, training program for referees, tennis development among amateurs.
-Bulat Utemuratov is a President of Tennis Federation of Kazakhstan since 2007.
-Head office is located in Nur-Sultan, capital of Kazakhstan.
-Out of 14 regions in Kazakhstan, Federation has 12 branches, not counting two main cities Nur-Sultan and Almaty.
+Their main focuses were include amateur tennis development, Team Kazakhstan, regional tennis development, certification program for coaches, tournaments, and training programs for referees.
+Bulat Utemuratov has been the President of the Kazakhstan Tennis Federation since 2007.
+The head office is located in Astana.
+Out of 14 regions in Kazakhstan, the Federation has 12 branches, not counting the two main cities Astana and Almaty.

 Team Kazakhstan

 The project called the Team Kazakhstan was founded by the President of Tennis Federation of Kazakhstan Bulat Utemuratov on June 1, 2008.

 This project was aimed at training prospective tennis players in Kazakhstan to increase their skills.
 The main aim of the academy is to train prospective players of national teams for the Davis Cup and the Fed Cup tournaments.
 The project implies the tennis academy providing players with all conditions including participating in tournaments on the international and republican scale, training by world top specialists, educating, accommodation and meals costs, medical care and social adaptation.
 Education is not pushed to the sidelines in process of training as it is essential part for making up of full-fledged human personality.